johnnyshankman/hihat/README.md

 ### Core Features

-hihat was built with the following features in mint:
+*hihat* was built with the following features in mind:
 * album art front and center
 * compact UX for viewing many songs at once
 * fully responsive